[Updated April 2020]

 It is also possible that you recently have attended a seminar about annuities, where the presenter offered you a “free” lunch or dinner, while he or she went into the many details regarding the Brighthouse Shield annuity, or some other similar annuity.

 Unfortunately, we all know that nothing in life is really free.
 In this case, it’s probable that the presenter wanted to “follow up” with you individually in order to determine whether or not an annuity is right for you.
 If this is the case, then you may even have landed here on our website seeking more details before you commit to moving forward.
 This could prove to be a very good move.

 As you read through the annuity reviews on our website, you will soon find that we don’t just paint a nice, rosy picture of how annuities work.
 In fact, we make it a point to also include the details that would be considered as drawbacks.
 We do this for the purpose of providing you the whole story about these products, and not just the “good parts.”
 In doing so, you will be in a much better position to make a well-informed decision regarding whether or not this is the right annuity for you.

 So, if you’re ready to proceed, let’s dive in!

 |Product Name||Shield Level Selector|

 Opening Thoughts on the Brighthouse Shield Annuity Review

-The company, as of mid-2019 holds 2.5 million insurance policies and annuity contracts, and more than $86.2 billion in general account investments.
+he company, as of early 2020 holds more than 2.5 million insurance policies and annuity contracts.
 This bodes well with its roughly 2 million customers.
 Brighthouse also holds high marks from all of the major rating agencies, including: